junqing-zhang/junqing-zhang.github.io/_posts/2019-07-31-blog-post-sdr.md

 An good (though not the latest) introduction on the SDR is available [here](http://www.taylorkillian.com/2013/08/sdr-showdown-hackrf-vs-bladerf-vs-usrp.html){:target="_blank"}.
 A list of SDR can be found [here](https://www.rtl-sdr.com/roundup-software-defined-radios/){:target="_blank"}

 # Hardware
 There are many SDR platforms available on the market, with different specifications and prices.
+A comprehensive list can be found at [here](https://wiki.gnuradio.org/index.php/Hardware){:target="_blank"}

-A comparsion between different SDR is produced by LimeSDR and quoted here.
+A comparison between different SDR is produced by LimeSDR and quoted here.
 Source: [https://www.crowdsupply.com/lime-micro/limesdr-mini#comparison-table](https://www.crowdsupply.com/lime-micro/limesdr-mini#comparison-table){:target="_blank"}

 | Item                     | HackRF One                  | Ettus B200          | Ettus B210          | BladeRF x40         | RTL-SDR          | LimeSDR                           | LimeSDR Mini                        |
 |--------------------------|-----------------------------|---------------------|---------------------|---------------------|------------------|-----------------------------------|-------------------------------------|